saslani/saslani.github.io/_posts/2020-02-14-splunk-integration-with-ruby-on-rails.md

 ## Step 7: Moment of truth!
 Log a message anywhere in your code.
 For example `logger.info("Yo Ho Let's Go!")`.
-How log into your splunk and you should be seeing a message got logged into splunk instantly!
+Now log into your splunk and you should see that a message got logged into splunk instantly!

 Happy logging and let me know if you run into any issues with the steps above!